o3de/o3de.org/content/docs/user-guide/programming/_index.md

   * `Code/Framework`: Contains all of the source code and headers used by O3DE's core modules.

-  * `Gems`: Contains the source and build files for the core Gems.
-Each Gem has its own subdirectory.
-When you create a new Gem, you can add the code and build sources here, and then enable the Gem in your project configuration.
-It's possible for a Gem to contain other Gems.
-The Atom Gem, for example, contains several Gems providing various tools, libraries, interfaces, and utilities for Atom Renderer.
+  * `Gems`: Contains the source and build files for Gems that come with the engine.
+Each Gem has its own subdirectory, and a Gem may contain other Gems.
+For example, the Atom Gem contains several Gems providing various tools, libraries, interfaces, and utilities for Atom Renderer.

-  * `Templates` contains the default templates for Gems and projects.
+  * `Templates`: Contains the default templates for Gems and projects.

 ## Learning paths